Gallery Car: Gallery

-A Metra Train, with the closest two cars being Budd, the second from the rear being Nippon Sharyo, and the rearmost car being Amerail.
+A Metra train, with the closest two cars being Budd, the second from the rear being Nippon Sharyo, and the rearmost car being Amerail.

-A Caltrain Train, All of them being Nippon Sharyo.
+A Caltrain train, all cars shown built by Nippon Sharyo.

-The Upper Level of a Gallery Car.
-Usually, there is a Rack in the Dropdown for Baggage.
+The upper level of a gallery car.
+Usually, there is a rack in the dropdown for baggage.

-Metra Cab Car No. 8473 having its plow cut off after the Clarendon Hills crash.
+Metra Cab Car No. 8473 having its plow cut off after an accident near Clarendon Hills station.